KeflerExe/Code-Analayzer-Using-Regular-Expressions-C-/README.md

 ./code_analyzer code.cc codescheme.txt
 ```

-The input file will be a syntactically correct C++ code file.
+The input file must be a syntactically correct C++ code file.
 The file
 output will summarize the structure of the input file: declared variables, loops used
 , comments included as well as an indication of the existence or not of a main.

-Regular expressions should be used to analyze the input source code
+Regular expressions are used to analyze the input source code
 and extract the following information:

 **1. Variable declaration:** declarations of variables of type int will be detected